Azure/avshub/content/workshop-guide/module-3/_index.md

 For more information on VMware Site Recovery Manager (SRM), visit VMware's official documentation for [Site Recovery Manager.](https://www.vmware.com/products/site-recovery-manager.html)

 This module walks through the implementation of a disaster recovery solution for Azure VMware Solution (AVS), based on VMware Site Recovery Manager (SRM).

+Click [here](https://www.youtube.com/watch?v=ZH-2z0R4FB4) if you'd like to see 10 minutes [**demo**](https://www.youtube.com/watch?v=ZH-2z0R4FB4) for SRM on AVS.

 ### What you will learn